madfam-io/solarpunk-foundry/docs/claude/geom-core-sim4d-integration-audit.md

 ## Executive Summary

-This audit analyzes the integration status between `geom-core` (unified geometry engine) and `sim4d` (BrepFlow CAD application) within the MADFAM ecosystem.
+This audit analyzes the integration status between `geom-core` (unified geometry engine) and `sim4d` (Sim4D CAD application) within the MADFAM ecosystem.
 The goal is to ensure sim4d can pull all geometric operations from geom-core with **zero-lag execution**.

 ### Key Findings